‘Vladimir’: Rachel Weisz & Leo Woodall Get Steamy in Latest Trailer for Netflix Drama (VIDEO)

-Netflix is turning up the heat with its forthcoming adaptation of Julia May Jonas’ Vladimir, a limited drama series starring Rachel Weisz.
+Netflix is turning up the heat with its upcoming adaptation of Vladimir, based on Julia May Jonas’ book by the same name.
+Presented in the form of a limited drama series starring Rachel Weisz, the streamer has just unveiled the official trailer for the series.

-Along with unveiling the premiere date for the highly anticipated title, Netflix has released some first-look images of Weisz alongside her costars, including Leo Woodall and John Slattery.
-In addition to the images and premiere date, there are plenty of other must-know details available.
+Additionally, other details about the series have been released, including the premiere date for the highly anticipated title.
+Netflix has also shared some first-look images of Weisz alongside her costars, including Leo Woodall and John Slattery.
+In addition to the trailer, images, and premiere date, there are plenty of other must-know details available.
 Below, we’re breaking down everything you need to know about Vladimir ahead of its arrival, and stay tuned for updates as the premiere approaches.

 When does Vladimir premiere?